BOTANICAL REFERENCE

 Natural antihistamine (contains quercetin, which relieves sinus congestion, runny nose, and inflammation)

 It may interact with aspirin and anticoagulant drugs.
 Some individuals may experience an allergic reaction if they are sensitive to plants in the Asteraceae family.
+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.

 Hawthorne Berry

-Crategus laevigata &
+Crategus laevigata &Crataegus onogyna

 Hibiscus